xiphirx/rdiablo-flair-infographic-generator/README.md

 #Setup

-Clone and create a file named 'config.cfg'.
+Clone and create a file named 'config.cfg' and place it right next to 'infographic.py'.
 You will then need to provide moderator credentials inside the file like so:

 ```
 moderator's username